 Take in the iconic sights of the island from great heights with Phillip Island Helicopters.
 Look down over the moored fishing fleet of San Remo, the historic Churchill Island Homestead and the powerful surf beaches of the Cape.

-Within in an hour you will enter one of Australia's most picturesque national parks.
-A visit to this much-loved coastal wilderness will leave a lasting impression.
-Set up in luxury accommodation at Limosa Rise, just outside the park, or stay inside the park grounds in a high comfort, low impact safari-style tent with Wilderness Retreats.
+Within an hour you will enter one of Victoria's most picturesque national parks.
+Set up in luxury accommodation outside the park, or stay inside the park grounds in a low impact safari-style tent or set up your own camping gear.
 Before turning in, indulge in a gourmet DIY barbecue dinner in unsurpassable natural surrounds.